Court Admits Maina to N1bn Bail in Alleged Money Laundering Charge - THISDAYLIVE

 Alex Enumah in Abuja

-Justice Okon Abang of the Federal High Court, Abuja on Monday admitted former Chairman of the defunct Pension Reform Task Team (PRTM), Abdulrasheed Maina, to bail in the sum of N1 billion.
+Justice Okon Abang of the Federal High Court, Abuja yesterday admitted a former Chairman of the defunct Pension Reform Task Team (PRTM), Abdulrasheed Maina to bail in the sum of N1 billion.

 Maina since his arraignment has been sick and could hardly attend his trial.